 If a parent's behaviour is a cause for concern, a school can ask him/her to leave school premises.
-In serious cases, the Headteacher/Head of Education Primary/CEO can notify them in writing that their implied licence to be on school premises has been temporarily revoked subject to any representations that the parent may wish to make.
+In serious cases, the Headteacher/ Deputy CEO/CEO can notify them in writing that their implied licence to be on school premises has been temporarily revoked subject to any representations that the parent may wish to make.
 Schools should always give the parent the opportunity to formally express their views on the decision to bar in writing.